Oh, doctor! Mets hope to start season with healthy spring

 But oh, doctor, that's a long list of ailments to worry about in a young and talented group that's been physically fragile so far.
 With fingers crossed, the prized starters will be monitored closely, every little twinge a potential red flag.

-''Am I confident they're all going to be 100 percent?
-Well, that would be probably unrealistic to believe, but I do think we're going to be in a much better position with our starting pitching coming out of spring training (this) year than we have been,'' general manager Sandy Alderson said.
+"Am I confident they're all going to be 100 percent?
+Well, that would be probably unrealistic to believe, but I do think we're going to be in a much better position with our starting pitching coming out of spring training (this) year than we have been," general manager Sandy Alderson said.

 Seth Lugo and Robert Gsellman, the unheralded rookies who rescued a depleted rotation down the stretch last year, remain possible replacements or bullpen options.